 King Cadmus had now gone into retirement and Thebes was being ruled by his young grandson Pentheus.
 Pentheus was hostile to the new cult and harassed and imprisoned the women worshippers.
 Dionysus caused his mother Agave and his aunts Autonoe and Ino to mistake Pentheus for a wild animal in a Bacchic frenzy and tear him on Mount Kithareon, where he had been tricked into following them.
 Thus, Dionysus was revenged on behalf of his mother and himself.

 Dionysus Reconciles with Hera: the Return of Hephaistos

 Eventually, Dionysus became reconciled with Hera in the following way: in defiance of her husband Zeus, Hera conceived and gave birth to a child independently, without male seed.
 The child, however, a boy was born lame in both legs.
-Disgusted by this, Hera threw her baby son down from Mount Olympus, where he was cared for by the sea goddesses, Thetis and Eurynome.
+Disgusted by this, Hera threw her baby son down from Mount Olympus, where he was rescued and cared for by the sea goddesses, Thetis and Eurynome.
 The baby grew up to be Hephaistos, the God of Smiths and Craftsmen.
 In revenge for his mother's unloving treatment of him, he sent her a present of a golden throne.
 When the goddess sat down in it, invisible bands wrapped around her, imprisoning her in the chair, and no one but Hephaistos was able to free her.
 Many appeals and efforts were made to Hephaistos to return to Olympus and release his mother but he stubbornly refused.